Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 - Sloth—I really like this one, but your new dog may not care for it too much!

 What about naming your dog for a gun or some ammunition?
 A lot of the new models are just letters and numbers, but some of the older guns have great names:

-- Onsa (Jaguar, one of the most powerful animals that exist)
+Onsa (jaguar, one of the most powerful animals in existence)

 More Popular Names

 The Dos and Don'ts of Naming Your Dog

 There are a few rules to follow when naming your dog.

 - Do not name him something that sounds like a command.
 Even dogs get confused, and if you give him a name that sounds like “sit,” you shouldn´t be really surprised when your dog sits down instead of coming over to you.

 - Always choose a name that has one or two syllables.
 If you stick your dog with a name like “Bodacious” you can call him Bo; don’t get mad at him if he just stares when you try to use that long word.

 - Give your dog a name that commands some respect.
 You might think it is funny to name your dog “Scooter” after he has diarrhea or “Barfy” after an accident in the car.
 It will not be funny later when you are out hunting with your dog or when you are both competing.